Time Zone: +2 hours. No daylight savings time in 2008.

 This 273-bed private hospital has emergency services available 24 hours a day.

 AIDS/HIV: Southern Africa remains the epicentre of the global HIV epidemic: 32% of people with HIV globally live in this sub-region and 34% of AIDS deaths globally occur here.
-The only evidence of declining national adult HIV prevalence in southern Africa comes from Zimbabwe, where both HIV prevalence and incidence have fallen (UNAIDS, 2005).
+The only evidence of declining national adult HIV prevalence in southern Africa comes from Zimbabwe, where both HIV prevalence and incidence have fallen (UNAIDS).

 In South Africa, heterosexual contact is now the predominate mode of transmission.
 In KwaZulu/Natal Province, 35% of the adult population is HIV-positive, the highest incidence in Africa.
 South Africa has an estimated five million people living with HIV—more than any other nation.
-This figure is predicted to rise to over 6 million by 2008.

 • Transmission of HIV can be prevented by avoiding: sexual contact with a high-risk partner; injecting drug use with shared needles; non-sterile medical injections; unscreened blood transfusions.
+The use of condoms reduces the risk of transmission of the virus.

 • The threat of HIV/AIDS should not be a primary concern for the traveler.
 However, there may be a concern for a subset of travelers who may be exposed to HIV, the virus that causes AIDS, through contact with the body fluids of another person or their blood.
 Although travel has contributed in a general way to the global spread of AIDS, fear of traveling because of this disease is not warranted.